-The Foreign Office has urged travellers to reassess their priorities when visiting family and friends abroad, they have found packing items such as teabags are considered before taking out travel insurance.
+The Foreign, Commonwealth & Development Office has urged travellers to reassess their priorities when visiting family and friends abroad, they have found packing items such as teabags are considered before taking out travel insurance.

-According to new research published today by the Foreign and Commonwealth Office (FCO), over 12 million British nationals are planning to visit friends and family abroad this year, and the research shows:
+According to new research published today by the Foreign, Commonwealth & Development Office (FCDO), over 12 million British nationals are planning to visit friends and family abroad this year, and the research shows:

 Nearly half of young people did not take out travel insurance the last time they stayed with family and friends